dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 - Bugfixes from 3.0 Preview 4
 - A windowing integration for MAUI has been developed and has at least basic OpenGL(ES) support in a state that is as high-performance and as smoothed-out as possible.
 - If time permits, a windowing integration for Avalonia has been developed and has at least basic OpenGL(ES) support.
 If there is not enough time, this can be pushed to 3.X.
 - SIMD APIs should be integrated into Maths in as many common cases as possible.
 Ongoing performance improvements may be done in 3.X.
-This preview should aim to release in early November.

 ## Problems identified in past development